The other day I did a poll in our community of Facebook group admins to see how many of them ever landed in Facebook jail. 😏

 Go to their Facebook feeds and you’ll probably come across at least one Facebook jail meme.

 Sharing one with you here.😁

 Those of you (almost) scratching your heads right now, imagining iron bars and what not, let me hold you back a little.

 No, it’s not a jail “jail” thingy, but Facebook sure has set some virtual consequences for those defying their rules and guidelines.

-- How to know if you are in Facebook jail
+- How to know if you are in Facebook jail?

-- How you can post to multiple groups on Facebook without landing in Facebook jail
+- How can you post to multiple groups on Facebook without landing in Facebook jail?

 Breaking the suspense finally now…

-What is Facebook jail?
+What is Facebook Jail?

-Facebook jail is a notorious term used to describe the situation where Facebook bans or disables you from liking, commenting, or sharing others’ posts, sending friend requests, or completely barrs you from logging into your account for some time.
+Facebook jail is a notorious term used to describe the situation where Facebook bans or disables you from liking, commenting, or sharing others’ posts, sending friend requests, or completely barres you from logging into your account for some time.